jamesloper/blog/_posts/2020-02-25-mongodb-ssl-setup.md

 certbot --nginx -d db.example.com
 ```

-Set up a bash script that will adapt this certificate for usage in MongoDB:
+Set up a bash script that will concatenate your NGINX certificates together to create your MongoDB server certificate.

 ``` bash
 cd ~